Improved model-based clustering performance using Bayesian initialization averaging: Methods

-\item \textbf{Convergence Check}: The algorithm is stopped when the log-likelihood has converged.
+\item \textbf{Convergence Check}: The algorithm is stopped when the observed log-likelihood has converged.
 Convergence is deemed to have been reached when the relative change in the log-likelihood is ``sufficiently small'':

-where $\epsilon$ is a suitably small value specified by the user.
-For the continuous data and SBM applications (\emph{AIS} and \emph{Karate} data respectively), $\epsilon$ was chosen as $1 \times 10^{-5}$ to keep the method consistent with alternative approaches such as hierarchical clustering initialization in \textbf{mclust} \citep{fraley99}, which use the same convergence criterion.
-For the LCA examples (\emph{Carcinoma} and \emph{Alzheimer's} data), $\epsilon$ was chosen to be $1 \times 10^{-9}$, in keeping with previous experiments performed by \citet{zhou2010}.
-The EM algorithm parameter estimates at convergence are used as a means of clustering the data set. \end{enumerate}
+where $l(\theta,\tau) = \log L(\theta,\tau)$ and $\epsilon$ is a suitably small value specified by the user.
+For the continuous data and Stochastic Block Model applications (\emph{AIS} and \emph{Karate} data respectively), $\epsilon$ was chosen as $1 \times 10^{-5}$ to keep the method consistent with alternative approaches such as hierarchical clustering initialization in \textbf{mclust} \citep{fraley99}, which use the same convergence criterion.
+For the Latent Class Analysis examples (\emph{Carcinoma} and \emph{Alzheimer's} data), $\epsilon$ was chosen to be $1 \times 10^{-9}$, in keeping with previous experiments performed by \citet{zhou2010}.
+The EM algorithm parameter estimates $\hat{e}_{ig}$ at convergence are used as a means of clustering the data set.
+Observation $i$ is clustered to belong to the group $g$ that produces the largest value of $\hat{e}_{ig}$. \end{enumerate}

 A common problem with the EM algorithm is that it can get trapped at a local maximum, leading to an inferior clustering solution.
 A computationally intensive remedy is to re-run the algorithm from many random $\mathbf{Z}$ starting positions to convergence and then select the solution with the highest log-likelihood.
 Other approaches include specifying starting values by first using some type of deterministic heuristic algorithm, or employing an annealing approach.
 Alternatively, it is possible to optimize starting values by combining multiple random starts together.
-Bayesian initialization averaging (BIA) provide a means of achieving this goal by using a weighted combination of $\mathbf{Z}$ starting positions.
+Bayesian initialization averaging (BIA) provides a means of achieving this goal by using a weighted combination of $\mathbf{Z}$ starting positions.

+While the objective is generally to find the global log-likelihood maximum, it must be noted that this mode may not be optimal in terms of how meaningful the clustering is.
+In models where there are no restrictions on the covariance structure the maximum log-likelihood is actually infinite.
+In theory, the method could result in an infinite likelihood if one of the candidate Z matrices attains a clustering solution corresponding to such a likelihood over the course of the preliminary iterations carried out.
+However, the restriction to a relatively small number of preliminary runs for each candidate $\mathbf{Z}$, and the fact that many $\mathbf{Z}$ matrices are averaged before the algorithm is run to convergence, helps to render this less likely than when using random starting initialisations.
+This constitutes a benefit of the proposed methodology since infinite likelihoods typically correspond to problematic clustering solutions and unstable parameter estimates.